JonasXIII/Labyrinth-Clash/Labyrinth-Clash/CardList/Card Ideas.md

 * All doors are unlocked until the beginning of your next turn.
 * Place the card out on the table and move it to your discard at the start of your next turn

+Ghostwalk
+* All doors are unlocked for you until the beginning of your next turn.
+* You cannot make physical attacks or receive physical damage
+* Place the card out on the table and move it to your discard at the start of your next turn

 ????
 * Allows you to use any number of one resource as another when played.